 He was Everywhere and Everything and All Things to All Men on All Channels.
 But hold on.
 What was that on the shoulders of his dark slightly rumpled suit?
 Around the collar?
 It couldn’t be.
 But yes, it was.
-Dandruff.– Joe Musaphia on Frost’s arrival (Listener, 01 October 1973 - p11)
+Dandruff.– Joe Musaphia on David Frost’s arrival, in The Listener, 1 October 1973, page 11

 NZ Broadcasting Corporation